tracim/tracim/docs/development/before_push.md

 ### Translation

-Run the translation generation script and if you want to contribute to the keys not translated, you can use the [Weblate](https://hosted.weblate.org/projects/tracim/) platform.
-Notify your PR if some translations are missing.
+If you have added or edited translation keys, run the translation generation script:
 ```bash
 yarn run build:translation
 ```

+If you want to contribute to the keys not translated, you can use the [Weblate](https://hosted.weblate.org/projects/tracim/) platform.
+Notify your PR if some translations are missing.

 More information in [i18n-frontend](/docs/development/i18n/i18n-frontend.md).